Eigenvalues of minimal Cantor systems: Introduction

-The article is organised as follows.
-In section \ref{sec:definitions} we provide the main definitions concerning eigenvalues of dynamical systems and Bratteli-Vershik representations.
-Section \ref{sec:continuous} is devoted to the main result in the continuous case (Theorem \ref{theo:nec-suff-cont}), together with some interesting applications, and Section \ref{sec:measurable} to the measurable case results (Theorem \ref{theo:cns_sinrho} and Theorem \ref{theo:cnsvpmedible}).
-Finally, in Section \ref{examples} we develop two examples illustrating our main results.
+The article is organized as follows.
+In Section \ref{sec:definitions} we provide the main definitions concerning eigenvalues of dynamical systems and Bratteli-Vershik representations.
+Section \ref{sec:continuous} is devoted to the main result in the continuous case (Theorem \ref{theo:nec-suff-cont}).
+In this section we do not use the finite rank hypothesis.
+Section \ref{sec:measurable} is focused on the main results in the measurable case (Theorem \ref{theo:cns_sinrho} and Theorem \ref{theo:cnsvpmedible}).
+These results only concern minimal Cantor systems of finite topological rank.
+Finally, in Section \ref{examples} we develop examples and applications illustrating our main results.